A Complete Guide to Conducting a Roommate Background Check

 • Employment verification: Verify a potential roommate’s employment status, position, income, and tenure to evaluate their ability to fairly contribute to shared housing expenses.

-• Rental history: Check their rental history to give you insights into their past behavior as a tenant.
+• Rental history: Check their rental history to gain insights into their past behavior as tenants.
 See if they have a history of paying rent on time, taking care of the property, and respecting the rules set by previous landlords.
-This will help you gauge if they can be a reliable roommate.
+This will help you gauge whether they can be reliable roommates.

-• Personal references: Contacting personal references can give you a better understanding of the potential roommate's character and reliability.
-Speak to previous roommates or acquaintances for insight into their behavior, communication skills, and overall compatibility as a roommate.
+• Personal references: Contacting personal references can help you better understand the potential roommate’s character and reliability.
+Speak to previous roommates or acquaintances for insight into their behavior, communication skills, and overall compatibility.

 There are various methods for performing background checks, from using online services to hiring professionals to DIY options.